katsup07/movie-rental-service-client/README.md

 # movie-rental-service-client
-A client for a movie rental service made with React.js.
+A client for a movie rental service.
+Made with React.js.